Alcohol and Blood Pressure โˆ’ Heart Health and Prevention Tips

 • Be aware of medications you are taking and how they may interact with alcohol

-Alcohol and Blood Pressure − Get Help
+Alcohol and Blood Pressure โˆ’ Get Help

+Alcohol-induced hypertension is a real condition.
 If you are struggling to moderate alcohol consumption or if you are concerned about your drinking habits, seek professional help.
 Attending support groups such as AA will also provide the guidance and resources you need.

 People Also Ask